phpList/phplist-plugin-restapi/README.md

 ##Installation
 ###1.
 Activate plugins in PHPlist
 Change the config-parameter for plugin folder in /config/config.php.

-Eg,
+Example of definition in config-file:
 ```
 define("PLUGIN_ROOTDIR","/var/www/yoursite.com/plugins");
 ```

 ###2.
 Copy plugin files
-Copy the files under "plugins" to the plugins folder!, eg /admin/plugins/ Eg,
+Copy the files under "plugins" to the plugins folder!

+Example of destination:
 ```
 /var/www/yoursite.com/plugins
 ```